 Name: Martin Holland Title: Executive Chairman Experience and expertise: Mr Holland is a co-founder of Cobre.
 Mr Holland has over 12 years of M&A and corporate finance experience focused on the mining sector.
 Mr Holland was the founder and CEO of Lithium Power International (LPI:ASX) from 2015 to 2018.
 Mr Holland is the Chairman of Sydney based investment company, Holland International Pty Ltd, which has strong working relationships with leading institutions and banks across the globe.
-Other current directorships: Armada Metals Limited (ASX: AMM) Former directorships (last 3 years): OzAurum Resources Limited (ASX: OZM) (resigned January 2023) Interests in shares: 12,916,931 fully paid ordinary shares Interests in options: 13,175,000 options over ordinary shares
+Other current directorships: Armada Metals Limited (ASX: AMM) Former directorships (last 3 years): OzAurum Resources Limited (ASX: OZM) (resigned January 2023) Interests in shares: 14,686,162 fully paid ordinary shares Interests in options: 14,534,615 options over ordinary shares

 Name: Andrew Sissian Title: Non-Executive Director since 1 July 2022 (prior to that held role as Finance Director) Qualifications: Mr Sissian is a CPA and holds a Masters of Accounting and a Bachelor of Commerce.
 Experience and expertise: Mr Sissian is a co-founder of Cobre.
 Mr Sissian has extensive experience in corporate finance as a technology and finance executive, advisor and investor.
 Mr Sissian has worked with Wilsons and the National Australia Bank, in both Australia and Shanghai, focused on institutional banking and acquisition finance.
-Mr Sissian is the CEO of 'Internet of Things' company, Procon Telematics Pty Ltd. Other current directorships: Nil Former directorships (last 3 years): Nil Interests in shares: 5,015,719 fully paid ordinary shares Interests in options: 6,437,000 options over ordinary shares
+Mr Sissian is the CEO of 'Internet of Things' company, Procon Telematics Pty Ltd. Other current directorships: Non-Executive Director of londrive Limited (ASX: ION) since 12 June 2024.
+Former directorships (last 3 years): Nil Interests in shares: 5,496,489 fully paid ordinary shares Interests in options: 3,840,385 options over ordinary shares

 Name: Michael Addison Title: Non-Executive Director Qualifications: He is a former Rhodes Scholar, has an Oxford University postgraduate degree in Management Studies and is a Fellow of the Australian Institute of Management.
 Experience and expertise: Mr Addison has a long history of involvement in the Australian and international mining industry, having been instrumental in the founding of two former ASX-listed Australian mining exploration and development companies: Endocoal Limited (formerly as Atlas Coal Limited) and Carabella Resources Limited.
 Mr Addison has also held previous positions on the Boards of three other ASX-listed resource companies (Stratum Metals Limited, Intra Energy Limited and Frontier Diamonds Limited) and two unlisted public resource companies (Scott Creek Coal Limited and Northam Iron Limited).
 He was most recently a founding director of ASX-listed Genex Power Limited, a company focused on the origination and development of innovative clean energy generation and electricity storage solutions across Australia.
 Mr Addison has deep expertise in the management and running of listed companies and an intimate working knowledge of the regulatory, legal and governance environments in which listed companies operate.
-Other current directorships: Nil Former directorships (last 3 years): Genex Power Limited (ASX: GNX) (resigned October 2021) Interests in shares: 1,062,500 fully paid ordinary shares Interests in options: 1,000,000 options over ordinary shares
+Other current directorships: Nil Former directorships (last 3 years): Genex Power Limited (ASX: GNX) (resigned October 2021) Interests in shares: 5,073,078 fully paid ordinary shares Interests in options: 2,903,847 options over ordinary shares